HackCU/pages/_pages/guide/judge.md

 >SEEC Building, 4001 Discovery Dr
 >Boulder, CO 80303

-Judges are expected to arrive at 10:00 AM.
+Judges are expected to arrive on February 24th at 10:00 AM.
 Upon arrival check in with a volunteer or organizer.
 They will give you directions on where the judging meeting will be.

 As a judge you will be briefed at 10:30 AM as a group about how will the expo work and how to find projects and evaluate them.